Amein-Eskinder/CICO-HijraBank-Agreements/Hawilpay HijraBank RSA.md

 **27.1 Hijrabank's Exchange Rate Responsibility**:

 (a) **Bank Sets FX Rates**: The Parties acknowledge and agree that Hijrabank is solely responsible for setting the foreign exchange (FX) rate applied to remittance transactions for the conversion of USD to Ethiopian Birr (ETB).
-This authority extends to all payout methods, including cash pickups, bank account deposits, and credits to CICO - HijraBank Digital Wallet accounts.
+This authority extends to all payout methods, including cash pickups, bank account deposits, and credits to CICO CASH Digital Wallet accounts.
 Hawilpay does not set, control, or guarantee any exchange rates.

 (b) **Rate Disclosure to Customers**: Hijrabank shall ensure that the exchange rate offered to recipients is clearly disclosed in accordance with National Bank of Ethiopia regulations and consumer protection requirements.
 Hijrabank is responsible for the competitiveness and transparency of the rates it offers.

 (c) **FX Spread**: Any foreign exchange spread (the difference between the interbank or official NBE rate and the rate offered to recipients) shall be retained by Hijrabank as part of its revenue from remittance services, and shall not be subject to revenue sharing with Hawilpay under Section 3.
-This includes FX spread earned on immediate conversions (e.g., ETB wallet credits) and delayed conversions (e.g., USD wallet holdings subsequently converted to ETB within the CICO - HijraBank Digital Wallet).
+This includes FX spread earned on immediate conversions (e.g., ETB wallet credits) and delayed conversions (e.g., USD wallet holdings subsequently converted to ETB within the CICO CASH Digital Wallet).

 (d) **Consistency with CICO SLA**: The Parties acknowledge that Hijrabank's authority to set FX rates under this Agreement is consistent with Hijrabank's pricing authority under its Software Utilization Support & Maintenance License Agreement with CICO Financial Technologies.
 FX spread revenue is not subject to the revenue sharing provisions of the CICO SLA (which apply only to transaction fees, not FX spread).